Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Abstract

 \section{Abstract}

 We use local numerical simulations to investigate the strength and nature of magnetohydrodynamic (MHD) turbulence in the outer regions of protoplanetary disks, where ambipolar diffusion is the dominant non-ideal MHD effect.
 The simulations include vertical stratification and assume zero net vertical magnetic flux.
 We employ a super time-stepping technique to ameliorate the Courant restriction on the diffusive time step.
 We find that in idealized stratified simulations, with a spatially constant ambipolar Elsasser number Am, turbulence driven by the magnetorotational instability (MRI) behaves in a similar manner as in prior unstratified calculations.
 Turbulence dies away for ${\rm Am} \leq 1$, and becomes progressively more vigorous as ambipolar diffusion is decreased.
 Near-ideal MHD behavior is recovered for ${\rm Am} \geq 10^3$.
 In the intermediate regime ($10 \leq {\rm Am} \leq 10^3$) ambipolar diffusion leads to substantial increases in both the period of the MRI dynamo cycle and the characteristic scales of magnetic field structures.
-To quantify the impact of ambipolar physics on disk accretion, we run simulations at 30~AU and 100~AU that include a vertical Am profile derived from far ultraviolet (FUV) ionized disk models.
+To quantify the impact of ambipolar physics on disk accretion, we run simulations at 30~AU and 100~AU that include a vertical Am profile based upon far ultraviolet (FUV) ionized disk models.
 These models develop a vertically layered structure analogous to the Ohmic dead zone that is present at smaller radii.
 We find that, although the levels of surface turbulence can be strong (and consistent with constraints on turbulent line widths at these radii), the inferred accretion rates are at least an order of magnitude smaller than those observed in T~Tauri stars.
-We speculate that this discrepancy may be due to the neglect of vertical magnetic fields.
-If this is the case, then the MRI alone may result in disjoint classes of disk evolution, with those disks lacking net fields being weakly viscous at large radii.
+This discrepancy is very likely due to the assumption of zero vertical magnetic field in our simulations and suggests that vertical magnetic fields are essential for MRI-driven accretion in the outer regions of protoplanetary disks.

 \keywords{accretion, accretion disks --- (magnetohydrodynamics:) MHD --- turbulence --- protoplanetary disks}

 \altaffiltext{1}{JILA, University of Colorado and NIST, 440 UCB, Boulder, CO 80309-0440} \altaffiltext{2}{Department of Astrophysical Sciences, Princeton University, Princeton, NJ 08544} \altaffiltext{3}{Hubble Fellow} \altaffiltext{4}{Current address: Harvard-Smithsonian Center for Astrophysics, 60 Garden St., MS-51, Cambridge, MA 02138} \altaffiltext{5}{Department of Astrophysical and Planetary Sciences, University of Colorado, Boulder, CO 80309} \altaffiltext{6}{Tech-X Corporation, 5621 Arapahoe Ave., Suite A, Boulder, CO 80303}